input-output-hk/jormungandr/doc/stake_pool/delegating_stake.md

 ## submitting to a node

-To `jcli transaction add-certificate` command can be used to add a certificate to a transaction in _finalized_ state.
+The `jcli transaction add-certificate` command should be used to add a certificate **before finalizing** the transaction.

 For example: